breslin/breslin.github.io/keepmebooked.md

 **Further refinement**

-The UX changed again slightly post design - the booking sliding panel was moved to the right hand side.
-We discovered through user testing and screen recordings that users typically interacted with the left hand side of the calendar where todays date (and immediate future/past days) was displayed.
+The UX changed again slightly post design - the booking sliding panel was moved to the right-hand side.
+We discovered through user testing and screen recordings that users typically interacted with the left-hand side of the calendar where today's date (and immediate future/past days) was displayed.

 <img src="/images/user-flow.gif" width="100%">
 *UX interactive wires created using Balsamiq*